 •That God will deliver you from evil and keep you on the narrow path.

 Where can you spend time learning more about God and His promise of rest for His people, as you let Him renew your spirit?
-Visit the GodLife Facebook Page, where we can daily gather to share our stories, to express ourselves, and to pray for one another!
+Visit the GodLife Facebook Page where we can gather daily to share our stories, to express ourselves, and to pray for one another!